alexisbourdais/ChloroBras/README.md

              singularity/conda      Select profile singularity or conda.
 (FastPlast and Orgasm are only available with singularity, even in conda profile)
                                                                          (Mummer is only available with conda, even in singularity profile)

-     --workflow [assembling/analyzing/fromAsm]      assembling : assembles genomes (all, [getorganelle], fastplast or orgasm) and allows quality assessment via dotplot analyzing : assemble genomes ([getorganelle] or Fastplast) and create phylogenetic tree fromAsm : mafft alignement and Raxml tree from assemblies in ./Results/Assembly/
+    --workflow [assembling/analyzing/fromAsm]       assembling : assembles genomes, does annotation, and allows quality assessment via dotplot analyzing : like 'assembling' + alignement + phylogenetic tree fromAsm : mafft alignement and Raxml tree from assemblies in ./Results/Assembly/

     OPTIONAL parameter

     Assembler
-    --assembler             Choose assembler to use (all, [getorganelle], fastplast or orgasm) 'Orgasm' and 'all' are not available for analysing workflow
+    --assembler             Choose assembler to use (all, [getorganelle], fastplast or orgasm) 'Orgasm' and 'all' are only available for assembling workflow

     Trimming
     --trimming              Add trimming step with 'fastp' or 'trimgalore'.
 Default: none